MartinezAgullo/Blackjack_RL/README.md

+# Ussage
+To train and save the model
+    python Train_Blackjack.py
+To play it
+    python Play_Blackjack.py

 # Blackjack

 Training a reinforced learning model to learn to play Blackjack.
 It is based on Farama's Gymnasium [ToyText](https://gymnasium.farama.org/environments/toy_text/blackjack/) environment.